Ringer247/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Calculation data for Bikeshare
+Calculation data for Bikeshares

 ### Files used
-- new_york_city.csv
+`- new_york_city.csv
 - washington.csv
-- chicago.csv
+- chicago.csv`

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.